sabifo4/LUCA-divtimes/01_PAML/04_MCMCtree_fossbraced/README.md

-# Bayesian inference of species divergences  | concatenated dataset + cross-bracing (only mirrored nodes with fossil calibrations)
+# Bayesian inference of species divergences | concatenated dataset + cross-bracing B (only fossil-calibrated nodes are cross-braced)

 ## 1. Setting the file structure to run `MCMCtree`